portfolio-performance/portfolio-help/docs/en/getting-started/adding-securities.md

 ![](images/adding-securties-starting-screen.svg)

 The :octicons-plus-circle-16:{.green} `Add new investment instrument` button (left and right; see Figure 1)allows you to start adding securities to your portfolio.
 As you can see in Figure 1, you can add new instruments (stocks, bonds, ...), cryptocurrencies, exchange rates.
-You can also import securities from a CSV-file or to create a new empty security.
+You can also import securities from a CSV-file or create a new empty security.
 This last option allows you to bypass the creation wizard and displays immediately the [Security master data](../reference/file/new.md#security-master-data) dialog box.
 You could also use the menu `File > New` menu (see Figure 1).

 **New instrument creation wizard**